Main navigation | Main content

 The Security Monitor Program, operated by the UMPD, employs and trains students to patrol campus and escort people after hours.

-The Department of Emergency Management develops and implements the University's emergency response plans, including notification and evacuation plans and emergency training.
+The Department of Emergency Management (DEM) develops and implements the University's emergency response plans, including notification and evacuation plans and emergency training.
 DEM works with University, local, county, state, and federal governments to plan and prepare for large problems and disasters.

 The Department of Environmental Health and Safety (DEHS) oversees a range of health and safety issues on campus, including laboratory safety, occupational health, air quality, and office ergonomics.
 DEHS has a hazardous materials response team that responds to biological or chemical spills on campus and operates a hazardous waste facility to appropriately dispose of hazardous substances generated at the University.